nickbabcock/dness/README.md

 ## Motivation

-When one has a server that is subjected to unpredictable IP address changes, such as at home or elsewhere, one experiences unexpected downtime.
+When one has a server that is subjected to unpredictable IP address changes, such as at home or elsewhere, a change in IP address causes unexpected downtime.
 Instead of paying for a static IP address, one can employ a dynamic dns client on said server, which will update the [WAN](https://en.wikipedia.org/wiki/Wide_area_network) IP address on the dns server.

-There are plenty of dynamic dns clients, including the venerable [ddclient](https://github.com/ddclient/ddclient), but troublesome installation + dependency resolution, and cache format errors have left much to be desired.
+There are plenty of dynamic dns clients, including the venerable [ddclient](https://github.com/ddclient/ddclient), but troublesome installation + perl system dependency resolution, and cache format errors have left much to be desired.
 Other solutions fall short, so dness was created with the following goals:

 **Goals**: